South Texas Coffee Initiative was formed with the ambitious goal of bringing commercial coffee growing to the state of Texas.

 The for-profit roasting business is set up in Bryan, TX and is intended to help fund the project with a portion of the proceeds going towards realizing it’s success.
 Initially we’ll be roasting and selling foreign grown coffee of the same varieties we plan on planting.

 In order to test different plants we've purchased a canal irrigated field on the edge of San Benito, in the heart of the Lower Rio Grande Valley, and plan on planting a couple different types of hybrid coffee plants imported from Central America.
 We anticipate planting in 2021 and if this test crop is successful, Texas grown coffee can be expected within a few years.
-In the meantime time we plan on exploring different varieties and will possibly push into breeding plants to better handle the climate of south Texas.
+In the meantime we plan on exploring different varieties and will possibly push into breeding plants to better handle the climate of south Texas.

 Please follow us on Twitter for updates.